 Your course will depend on your GCSE results.
-Most students on AS/A2 programmes take 4 AS courses in their first year, whilst the most able students may study five.
-In the second year most students will go on to take three A levels with a one year programme in General Studies or Citizenship.
+Most students on AS/A2 programmes take four AS courses in their first year, whilst the most able students may study five.
+In the second year most students will go on to take three A-Levels.
 At your enrolment interview you will discuss the course you can take depending on your qualifications and career aim.
 We think it is important that you enrol on a programme which you will suceed on, but which will challenge you to do well.

 To start an advanced level course you will normally be expected to have at least five A* – C grades at GCSE.
 For some subjects an average grade of C is required and some courses will expect particular subjects at grade C or above.

 If you have passed a level 2 vocational programme at school you will also need to have at least 3 GCSE grades at C or above to start an advanced level programme.
 Vocational GCSE qualifications count as any other GCSE.

 You can still take an A-Level course but you will need to think carefully about your course.
 This reduces the number of options you can take.